Oak frame self build in Cheshire

 After years of living in a cramped cottage that didn't suit their needs, the Lawsons knocked down their house and developed a stunning oak framed house instead.
 They were looking to build a quality house with quality materials and they felt that getting the right tile/brick combination was key to the success of their project.

 Since finishing the house we have been amazed by the number of people stopping outside to ask what tile manufacturer and blend we have used!
 We are really pleased with our choice.
-We also decided not to have visible lead valleys.
-Whilst this added to the cost we think it adds greatly to the overall look of the roof."
+We also decided not to have visible lead valleys, but to use valley tiles instead.
+Whilst this added to the material costs, we think it adds greatly to the overall look of the roof."